Preparing children for pregnancy and a new babySiblings - new baby; Older children - new baby; Prenatal care - preparing children

 - How the baby will breastfeed or take a bottle every few hours

-Also explain what the baby can’t do.
-The baby can’t talk, but he or she can cry.
-And the baby can’t play; they are too little.
+Also explain what the baby cannot do.
+The baby cannot talk, but they can cry.
+And the baby cannot play because they are too little.
 But the baby will like watching your child play, dance, sing, and jump.

 At Home with the New Baby

 Try to spend a little time each day with the older child.
 Do this when the baby is napping or when another adult can watch the baby.